commschamp/comms_protocols_cpp_src/text/intro/challenges.md

 not ready yet.

 ## Intra-System Reuse
-It is not uncommon for various embedded systems to add extra I/O interface in the next generations of the device hardware which can be used to communicate with other devices using the same protocol.
+It is not uncommon for various embedded systems to add extra I/O interfaces in the next generations of the device hardware which can be used to communicate with other devices using the same protocol.
 For example, the first generation of some embedded sensor communicates its data over TCP/IP network link to some data management server.
-The second generation adds a Bluetooth interface that allows to communicate the same data to a tablet of a person working nearby.
+The second generation adds a Bluetooth interface that allows to communicate the same data to a tablet of the person working nearby.
-The application level messages used are the same for the server and the tablet.
+The application level messages, used to communicate the data, are the same for the server and the tablet.
 However, the transport wrapping information for TCP/IP and Bluetooth will obviously differ.
 If initial implementation of the communication protocol hasn't properly separated the application level messages and wrapping transport